rjshade/robbieandkai.com/schedule/index.md

 The day before wedding.

-For those of you who would like to join us for dinner before our big day, there will be a BBQ in the hotel grounds (or indoors if the weather is unkind).
+For those of you who would like to join us for dinner before our big day, there will be a complimentary BBQ (please [RSVP](/rsvp)) in the hotel grounds (or indoors if the weather is unkind).
-It's expected to cost around £10-£15 a head.

 * all day: guests arrive
 * evening: BBQ in hotel grounds